 Let’s start off with a scenario: Your stomach hurts, so you decide to see your primary care physician.
-She takes notes, and decides that a CT scan would be a good diagnostic test for you.
-Her office obtains the needed authorization, and sends you to a radiology facility to have your test done.
+She takes notes and decides that a CT scan would be an excellent diagnostic test for you.
+Her office obtains the needed authorization and sends you to a radiology facility to have your test done.

-After two months of not hearing anything from anyone about the procedure, you receive a bill in the mail from the radiology office for $400.
+After two months of not hearing anything from the clinic about the procedure, you receive a bill in the mail from the radiology office for $400.
 What happened?

 Now let’s take that same scenario and look at the “back-end”:

 Before your appointment, the Verification team “verifies” your insurance.
-This means that they find out the following: A) if you have coverage, B) what your benefits are (and if there is an authorization needed for your test), and C) how much you MIGHT owe.
+This means that the verification department finds out the following: A) if you have coverage, B) what your benefits are (and if there is an authorization needed for your test), and C) how much you MIGHT owe.

 Allow me to explain:

 B) Benefits are determined based on the most recent information available to the provider.
-Let’s say in this situation you had a $500.00 deductible with your insurance plan.
-In the phone call to the insurance, the Verification team is told that for diagnostic scans you only owe a $70.00 copay.
+Let’s say in this situation, you had a $500.00 deductible with your insurance plan.
+In the phone call to the insurance, the Verification team is told that for diagnostic scans, you only owe a $70.00 copay.
 What doesn’t always get translated are exceptions; in this case, the exception would be that diagnostic radiology scans are applied to your deductible.
-Information that the Verification team doesn’t know prior to the radiology facility rendering services to you.
+Information that the Verification team doesn’t know before the radiology facility rendering services to you.

 C) The Verification team tells the “front-end” team (the sweet, confident people you actually meet and talk to) that you only are going to owe a $70.00 copay, not knowing that your insurance policy has that very minute exception.
 Not knowing that you’re going to get a nasty surprise in the mail.

-These codes are entered on a special form (a “claim form”) that is sent to the insurance for payment.
+These codes are entered on a particular form (a “claim form”) that is sent to the insurance for payment.
 The insurance reviews the final charges and compares them to your insurance benefits.
-Over the course of two months, your “claim” is processed by the insurance.
+Over two months, your “claim” is processed by the insurance.
 The insurance representative notices a clause in your policy that diagnostic radiology tests are applied to your deductible.
 They calculate how much you’re going to owe based on what is called the “allowable” amount.

-The allowable amount (also the “allowed amount”) is the contracted amount of money between the insurance companies and the provider that the insurance is willing to “allow” (pay) on any procedure to the provider.
+The allowable amount is the contracted amount of money between the insurance companies and the provider that the insurance is willing to pay to the provider.
 The retail price of this CT scan (these change per provider) is $757.00, and the allowable for this service (in this case) is $470.00.

-It’s determined that you have not met any of your deductible, and a copay doesn’t apply due to the clause in your policy about diagnostic radiology procedures.
+It’s determined that you have not met any of your deductibles, and the copay doesn’t apply due to the clause in your policy about diagnostic radiology procedures.
 Since the allowable amount for your service is $470.00, this will leave you with $30.00 left on your deductible with the insurance company.
-Just to give you an idea on why this is important, if you had another diagnostic radiology test, you would only be responsible for $30.00, and the rest of the service would be covered by the insurance because you’ll have “met” most of your $500.00 deductible with this first CT scan.
+So if you had another diagnostic radiology test, you would only be responsible for $30.00, and the rest of the service would be covered by the insurance because you’ll have “met” most of your $500.00 deductible with this first CT scan.